What is Search Engine Optimization?

 Build a site with a healthy foundation that’s technically correct.

 If you’re developing a new site, you have a rare, excellent opportunity to prevent problems that might inhibit your site from ranking well.
 Start with critically thinking about your sitemap and site navigation.
 What pages and topics are important to your users?
 How will pages link to each other?
-The way you organize and categorize your site is one of many big signals to Google about the topic of your site.
-A site that has a nonsensical flow or no clear topic and purpose is not likely to rank well.
+The way you organize and categorize your site is one of many significant signals to Google about the topic of your site.
+A site that has a nonsensical flow or no precise topic and purpose is not likely to rank well.

 Boost Tip: You can get a good metric of your site’s page speed using Google’s free Page Speed Insights tool.